kenminsoo/sRNAfrag/readme.md

 d) add_sequence_legacy(gtf_file, ref_genome, output_name)
     Takes a gtf file and a reference genome.
 It will output a gtf file with sequences extracted from the gtf file.
 This is a slower version of the proceeding function, but is safer in that it works line by line.
 It is about 200x slower though.

-e) add_sequence(bed_file, ref_genome, output_name, attribute_name = "bed_sequence")
+e) gtf_to_bed(gtf, outputname, attribute_to_name = False)
-    Takes a gtf file and a reference genome.
-It will output a gtf file with sequences extracted from the gtf file.
-Works in seconds compared to hours.
+    Takes a gtf file and turns it into a BED file.
+The user can specify a certain attribute that they want to keep in the name column of bed files.

 f) compare_sequence(gtf_file, output_name, sequence_feature1, sequence_feature2)
     It takes a gtf_file and expects it to have two features in its attribute column with sequence information.
 This is typically used to compare one seqeuence feature, possibly from a database of sequences, to a second sequence feature which is extracted by a tool such as the one above.
 Works to confirm that the sequence in the database is the same as the loci being referred to by the annotation file.

-g) WIP: tsv_to_gtf(tsv, out_name, extract_list)
+g) tsv_to_gtf(tsv, out_name, extract_list)
-    This is current a work in process.
-It is currently a hardcoded feature that takes a tsv file with information about a certain sequence (i.e. location, strand, chromosome, etc.) and then turns it into a gtf file after the user gives it the location of these features in the tsv file.
+    An interactive walk through converting a tsv to a gtf file.

 h) ref_combine(fa1_name, fa2_name, out_name, reference)
     This function takes two reference genomes in the fasta format.
 It also requires a reference text file of aliases for chromosomes.
 This function can be used to merge UCSC reference genomes with NCBI ones, for example.
 It is useful mainly for converting alternative haplotypes.
 Note that is a slow function.